A Functional Medicine Guide To Lyme Disease: Symptoms, Natural Remedies + What Your Doctor Isn’t Telling You

 We might also consider other tests to dig a little deeper.

 Biofilm is a thin, slimy film of bacteria that adheres to a surface.
-Biofilms are not bad in themselves.
-They are simply a way that bacteria colonize.
+Biofilms are not inherently bad, they are simply a way that bacteria colonize.
 It’s the composition of the biofilm that makes it probiotic or pathogenic.
 Functional medicine’s goal is to promote a healthy biofilm through foods, lifestyle changes, and natural medicines.
 Some natural biofilm-modifying tools I might recommend include:

 - Colostrum/Lactoferrin supplements: Lactoferrin inhibits pathogens and promotes healthy biofilms.